nirdong/MachineLearning/Immigration/untitled folder/speaking.md

+In the lunar calendar, we call de

-Sometimes, it's hard for directors to shoot their imagined event or scence by the regular ways, the
+Sometimes, it's hard for directors to shoot their imaginary event or scence by the regular ways, the
 special effects solved those problem, especially for those effects-heavy science-fiction films.